Date of Degree

 The results of the current study helped clarify personality-psychopathology relations within a large network of traits and symptoms, while also controlling for the extensive overlap among these constructs.
 As such, implications for taxonomy, differential assessment, and structural models in these domains are discussed.
 Future research should focus on expanding this model to other traits and disorders, utilizing other methods of assessment such as informant data, and striving to delineate underlying mediating factors that may account for the pattern of associations found between traits and symptoms in the current study.

 Anxiety, Depression, Facet-level traits, Negative emotionality, Neuroticism, Personality structure

 Copyright 2011 Kristin Elisabeth Naragon Gainey

 Gainey, Kristin Elisabeth Naragon.
-"A lower order structural examination of the neuroticism/negative emotionality domain: relations with internalizing symptoms and selected clinical traits." dissertation, University of Iowa, 2011.
+"A lower order structural examination of the neuroticism/negative emotionality domain: relations with internalizing symptoms and selected clinical traits."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.